MilesButler2019/CS262_PA1/Engineering_Workbook.md

 ## Design Decisions
 We first started with a simple Client - Server approach to grasp our understanding of sockets although we quickly realized that we wanted to have a server that could handle multiple clients at once.
 We did some research and found out that we needed to use a Thread for each client.
 We also started out by using a dictionary to hold account and password information.
+Default dict to set a base value of no message in inbox and allow us to have a list for each inbox.